doriordan/skuber/README.md

 Migrating from Skuber 2 or between the two new clients is generally straightforward, requiring some minimal changes to your build (adding the new Skuber core dependency and one of Skuber Pekko or Akka dependencies) and a few changes to `ìmport` statements in your code.

-You can try out the latest Skuber 3 beta release (for Scala 2.12 or 2.13) by adding to your build (replacing the Skuber 2 `skuber`library dependency if necessary):
+You can try out the latest Skuber 3 beta release (for Scala 2.13 only at present) by adding to your build (replacing the Skuber 2 `skuber`library dependency if necessary):

 #### Pekko Client